aderusha/DDD-Printable-Wall-Control-System/README.md

 ## Locking Wall Control parts

 Several [Centerpiece](Centerpieces) models offer a locking feature based on a fantastic idea from [Seth Altobelli](https://www.thingiverse.com/seth_a/designs).
 A [locking screw](Centerpieces/Locking_spacer/8mm%20Lock%20Pin.stl) can be printed and screwed into these models to provide a solid, positive-lock fit with the Wall Control system.
 A locked part is fully constrained and will not move while hanging or removing a tool which greatly improves the experience over traditional pegboard offerings.

+The locking screw uses a 1/4" square drive, same as one would use to drive a 1/4" drive socket.

 ---